fedex2118/CoalaPy/README.md

 (base): conda activate ete3 <br />
 (ete3): python executeCoala.py generation InputFiles/Dataset1.nex 0.50 0.40 0.0 0.10 100

-There are two main options to run executeCoala.py:
+There are two main options to run executeCoala.py: <br />
-    1) generation: Generates the parasyte trees, it requires six other arguments to work:
+    1) generation: Generates the parasyte trees, it requires six other arguments to work: <br />

       argument 1: InputFiles/Dataset1.nex nexus filepath <br />
       argument 2: 0.50 Cospeciation probability <br />
       argument 3: 0.40 Duplication probability <br />
       argument 4: 0.0 Host switch probability Note: in the current version this one must be 0.0 <br />
       argument 5: 0.10 Loss probability <br />
       argument 6: N number of parasyte trees to generate.
-(N must be <= 300 in the current version).
+(N must be <= 300 in the current version). <br />

 Remember that the sum of the probabilities must be 1.0!